This is a web page.

 What an SDK actually is

 SDK stands for Software Development Kit.
 Forget the acronym.
-Think of it as a box of finished map parts: the map itself, the layers, the legends, the search bars, the pop-ups, the charts.
+Think of it as a box of finished map parts: the maps, the globes, the layers, the legends, the search bars, the time sliders, the charts.
 Esri built every part, tested every part, and keeps every part current.

 Experience Builder hands you a furnished model home.
 The rooms are nice, but the walls are where the walls are.
 The SDK hands you the same materials and lets you place every wall yourself.
 Same Esri foundation, same data, same security.
 The difference is who decides what the tool looks like and how it behaves: the template, or you.

 And here is the part that surprises people: you do not install anything.
 One line in a plain web page loads the whole kit from Esri's servers.
+The planet above arrived through that one line.
 Your "development environment" can be a single text file.

 The Parts

-Maps, layers, widgets, and charts as ready-made building blocks.
+Maps, globes, layers, widgets, and charts as ready-made building blocks.
 You assemble; you do not invent.

 The Freedom